-Gwendolyn Brooks is one of the most highly regarded, highly influential, and widely read poets of 20th-century American poetry.
-She was a much-honored poet, even in her lifetime, with the distinction of being the first black author to win the Pulitzer Prize.
-She also was poetry consultant to the Library of Congress—the first black woman to hold that position—and poet laureate of the State of Illinois.
+Gwendolyn Brooks is one of the most highly regarded, influential, and widely read poets of 20th-century American poetry.
+She was a much-honored poet, even in her lifetime, with the distinction of being the first Black author to win the Pulitzer Prize.
+She also was poetry consultant to the Library of Congress—the first Black woman to hold that position—and poet laureate of the State of Illinois.
 Many of Brooks’s works display a political consciousness, especially those from the 1960s and later, with several of her poems reflecting the civil rights activism of that period.
 Her body of work gave her, according to critic George E. Kent, “a unique position in American letters.
-Not only has she combined a strong commitment to racial identity and equality with a mastery of poetic techniques, but she has also managed to bridge the gap between the academic poets of her generation in the 1940s and the young black militant writers of the 1960s.”
+Not only has she combined a strong commitment to racial identity and equality with a mastery of poetic techniques, but she has also managed to bridge the gap between the academic poets of her generation in the 1940s and the young Black militant writers of the 1960s.”

 In the 1950s Brooks published her first and only novel, Maud Martha (1953), which details its title character’s life in short vignettes.
 Maud suffers prejudice not only from white people but also from lighter-skinned African Americans, something that mirrored Brooks’s experience.
 Eventually, Maud takes a stand for her own dignity by turning her back on a patronizing, racist store clerk.
 One way of looking at the book, then,” commented Harry B. Shaw “is as a war with… people’s concepts of beauty.”
-In a Black World review, Annette Oliver Shands noted the way in which Maud Martha differs from the works of some black writers: “Brooks does not specify traits, niceties or assets for members of the Black community to acquire in order to attain their just rights. ...
-So, this is not a novel to inspire social advancement on the part of fellow Blacks.
+In a Black World review, Annette Oliver Shands noted the way in which “Brooks does not specify traits, niceties or assets for members of the Black community to acquire in order to attain their just rights… So, this is not a novel to inspire social advancement on the part of fellow Blacks.
 Nor does it say be poor, Black and happy.
 The message is to accept the challenge of being human and to assert humanness with urgency.”

-Although In the Mecca and Brooks’s subsequent works have been characterized as tougher and possessing what a Virginia Quarterly Review critic called “raw power and roughness,” several commentators emphasized that these poems are neither bitter nor vengeful.
+Although In the Mecca and Brooks’s subsequent works have been characterized as possessing what a Virginia Quarterly Review critic called “raw power and roughness,” several commentators emphasized that these poems are neither bitter nor vengeful.
 Instead, according to Cook, they are more “about bitterness” than bitter in themselves.
 Essayist Charles Israel suggested that In the Mecca’s title poem, for example, shows “a deepening of Brooks’s concern with social problems.”
 A mother has lost a small daughter in the block-long ghetto tenement, the Mecca; the long poem traces her steps through the building, revealing her neighbors to be indifferent or insulated by their own personal obsessions.
 The mother finds her little girl, who “never learned that black is not beloved,” who “was royalty when poised, / sly, at the A and P’s fly-open door,” under a Jamaican resident’s cot, murdered.
 R. Baxter Miller, writing in Black American Poets between Worlds, 1940-1960, observed, “In the Mecca is a most complex and intriguing book; it seeks to balance the sordid realities of urban life with an imaginative process of reconciliation and redemption.”
-Other poems in the book, occasioned by the death of Malcolm X or the dedication of a mural of black heroes painted on a Chicago slum building, express the poet’s commitment to her people’s awareness of themselves as a political as well as a cultural entity.
+Other poems in the book, occasioned by the death of Malcolm X or the dedication of a mural of Black heroes painted on a Chicago slum building, express Brooks’s commitment to her community’s awareness of themselves as a political as well as a cultural entity.

-Brooks’s activism and her interest in nurturing black literature led her to leave major publisher Harper & Row in favor of fledgling black publishing companies.
-In the 1970s, she chose Dudley Randall’s Broadside Press to publish her poetry collections Riot (1969), Family Pictures (1970), Aloneness (1971), Aurora (1972), and Beckonings (1975) and Report from Part One, the first volume of her autobiography.
-She edited two collections of poetry—A Broadside Treasury and Jump Bad: A New Chicago Anthology—for the Detroit-area press.
-The Chicago-based Third World Press, run by Haki R. Madhubuti—formerly Don L. Lee, one of the young poets she had met during the 1960s—also brought some Brooks titles into print.
+Brooks’s activism and her interest in nurturing Black literature led her to leave major publisher Harper & Row in favor of fledgling Black publishing companies.
+In the 1970s, she chose Dudley Randall’s Broadside Press to publish her poetry collections Riot (1969), Family Pictures (1970), Aloneness (1971), Aurora (1972), and Beckonings (1975) and Report from Part One (1972), the first volume of her autobiography.
+She edited two collections of poetry—A Broadside Treasury (1971) and Jump Bad: A New Chicago Anthology (1971)—for the Detroit-area press.
+The Chicago-based Third World Press, run by Haki R. Madhubuti—formerly Don L. Lee, one of the young poets she had met during the 1960s—also brought many Brooks titles into print.
 Brooks was the first writer to read in Broadside’s original Poet’s Theatre series and was also the first poet to read in the second opening of the series when the press was revived under new ownership in 1988.
 Brooks, however, felt that Riot, Family Pictures, Beckonings, and other books brought out by Black publishers were given only brief notice by critics of the literary establishment because they “did not wish to encourage Black publishers.”

 Later Brooks poems continue to deal with political subjects and figures, such as South African activist Winnie Mandela, the onetime wife of antiapartheid leader—and later president of the country—Nelson Mandela.
 Brooks once told interviewer George Stavros: “I want to write poems that will be non-compromising.
 I don’t want to stop a concern with words doing good jobs, which has always been a concern of mine, but I want to write poems that will be meaningful… things that will touch them.”
-Still, Brooks’s work was objective about human nature, several reviewers observed.
-Janet Overmeyer noted in the Christian Science Monitor that Brooks’s “particular, outstanding, genius is her unsentimental regard and respect for all human beings. ...
-She neither foolishly pities nor condemns—she creates.”
+Brooks’s work was objective about human nature, several reviewers observed.
+Janet Overmeyer noted in the Christian Science Monitor that Brooks’s “particular, outstanding, genius is her unsentimental regard and respect for all human beings… She neither foolishly pities nor condemns—she creates.”
 Overmeyer continued, “From her poet’s craft bursts a whole gallery of wholly alive persons, preening, squabbling, loving, weeping; many a novelist cannot do so well in ten times the space.”
 Littlejohn maintained that Brooks achieves this effect through a high “degree of artistic control,” further relating, “The words, lines, and arrangements have been worked and worked and worked again into poised exactness: the unexpected apt metaphor, the mock-colloquial asides amid jewelled phrases, the half-ironic repetitions—she knows it all.”
 More important, Brooks’s objective treatment of issues such as poverty and racism “produces genuine emotional tension,” the critic wrote.

 Brooks put some of the finishing touches on the second volume of her autobiography while serving as poetry consultant to the Library of Congress.
-Brooks was 68 years of age when she became the first black woman to be appointed to the post.
+Brooks was 68 when she became the first Black woman to be appointed to the post.
 Of her many duties there, the most important, in her view, were visits to local schools.
 Similar visits to colleges, universities, prisons, hospitals, and drug rehabilitation centers characterized her tenure as poet laureate of Illinois.
 In that role, she sponsored and hosted annual literary awards ceremonies at which she presented prizes funded “out of her own pocket, which, despite her modest means, is of legendary depth,” Reginald Gibbons related in Chicago Tribune Books.
 She honored and encouraged many poets in her state through the Illinois Poets Laureate Awards and Significant Illinois Poets Awards programs.